 Moving your cursor over a selection turns the Rekka/Wildfire armor symbol red.
 Selected options use that gold circle you see under the “Play all.”

-Side Note: Both discs play part of the “Stardust Eyes” song in the background when viewing the menu.
+Side Note: Both discs play a part of the “Stardust Eyes” song in the background when viewing the menu.

 The Video (Screenshots):

 First I’ll start off by saying that unfortunately the subtitling done on Discotek Media’s OVA DVDs are the exact same as the subtitles used in Bandai’s release.
-I, along with other fans, were hoping for a new subtitles to be done.
+I, along with other fans, were hoping for new subtitles to be done.
 This has disappointed quite a few fans and leaves us to wonder if the TV Series will also have the same Bandai subtitles as well.
 (Many people want new subtitles for the TV Series.
-In fact many fans are hoping the reason for the TV Series delay is because there will be new subtitles.)
+In fact, many fans are hoping the reason for the TV Series delay is because there will be new subtitles.)

 The first problem I and many other fans noticed is ghosting or blurring during the first episode of the first OVA Gaiden.
 I, along with other fans, have sadly confirmed that the original Bandai release also had this ghosting effect going on with this episode.
 It’s noticeable during panning scenes and during transformation scenes.
 Clicking on the thumbnail below will, unfortunately, show how bad it can get.
 This was the most noticeable when watching the OVAs on my TV.

-After that first episode of Gaiden the video quality improves dramatically.
+After that first episode of Gaiden, the video quality improves dramatically.
 The rest of the episodes of all of the OVAs don’t seem to have that ghosting/blurring issue anymore.
-In fact the quality looks fantastic!
+In fact, the quality looks fantastic!
 Here are some examples.
 (And even then my PC screenshots don’t do them justice.)

 Note that subtitles for the episodes are in yellow.
 Subtitles for the songs are in green.
 Again the exact same subtitles as Bandai’s edition.